The Hook (Poker Face): Plot

-At the coroner's office in Laughlin, Sterling Frost Sr. (Ron Perlman) has just seen the corpse of his son.
-He calls Charlie Cale (Natasha Lyonne), informing her he will use all he has to track her down.
-He then assigns Cliff (Benjamin Bratt) to find her, telling him that once he does, he must call him to ask "how deep to dig the hole".
+At the coroner's office in Laughlin, Nevada, Sterling Frost Sr. (Ron Perlman) has just seen the corpse of his son.
+He calls Charlie (Natasha Lyonne), informing her he will use every resource at his disposal to track her down.
+He then assigns Cliff (Benjamin Bratt) to find her, telling him that once he does he must call him to ask "how deep to dig the hole".

-Despite his best efforts, Cliff repeatedly fails to catch Charlie.
-Over a year of pursuing her, he is finally notified of her location in Colorado.
-He instead finds the corpse of "Mortimer Bernstein" in the coroner's office, who was identified as Charlie in the crime scene.
-He is directed to a "Jane Doe" at the nearby hospital and informs Frost that he finally caught to her.
-Unexpectedly, Frost tells him to wait until she recovers before taking her to him, frustrating Cliff.
-Two months later, Charlie is released from the hospital, and is also informed that her bills have been paid by a private party.
+After over a year of pursuing Charlie, Cliff finally tracks her down while she is hospitalized in Denver.
+Unexpectedly, Frost tells him to wait until she recovers before taking her to him, much to Cliff's frustration.
+Two months later, Charlie is released and informed that her bills have been paid by a private party.
 As she steps outside, she finds Cliff waiting for her and despondently goes with him.
-During the road trip, he recites the song "Hook" by Blues Traveler to annoy her.
-She asks him if he was the one who killed her friend Natalie and he silently confirms.
-He stops the car in a nearby school's parking then tempts her into taking a revolver in his glovebox, but she refuses to shoot and he takes the gun from her.
+During the road trip, Charlie asks Cliff if he was the one who killed her friend Natalie; he silently confirms.
+Stopping the car, he tempts her into taking out a revolver in his glovebox, but she refuses to shoot.
+Cliff drives her to Atlantic City, New Jersey, where Charlie meets Frost at a casino hotel.

-Cliff drives her to Atlantic City, New Jersey, where she meets Frost at a casino hotel.
-She is surprised to find that Frost changed his mind over the past year, and that he does not blame her for his son's death anymore.
-He reveals why he eventually had Cliff looking for her: since he wiretapped all his casinos, he recorded a conversation his son had with Beatrix Hasp, Frost's rival and the owner of the casino they are currently in.
-His son planned to make business with the Hasp family, which is part of the Five Families, despite being forbidden by Frost.
-Frost came to the casino for a meeting and offers Charlie $500,000 and her freedom if she sits with him during the meeting to detect any possible lie.
-Charlie is delighted to be given a new lease on life, and Frost complements the gesture with a gift.
-They are both surprised, however, when Charlie pulls a revolver from the box.
-At the moment she does so, the lights go out and Frost is shot dead.
-Charlie drops the gun and flees the scene while Cliff calls for security.
+Charlie is surprised to find that Frost no longer blames her for his son's death.
+He reveals why he had Cliff pursue her: since he wiretapped his casinos, he recorded a conversation between his son and Beatrix Hasp, a rival crime boss and the owner of the casino they are currently in.
+Against Frost's wishes, his son planned to go into business with Hasp, who is in the mob.
+Frost offers $500,000 and freedom if Charlie sits with him during the meeting to detect any possible lie.
+Charlie is delighted at the opportunity, and Frost complements the gesture with a gift.
+They are surprised, however, when she pulls a revolver from the box.
+As she does so, the lights go out and Frost is shot dead.
+Charlie flees while Cliff calls for security.